Joel-Marc/cldwry_hk_2k22/README.md

 4. ~~Checkpoint D - User based access control on who can access the files~~
 5. ~~Checkpoint E - Deploy the application~~ (HOSTED IN Heroku)
 6. ~~Checkpoint F (optional - bonus points) - File compression~~ (Image Compression done 'jpg', 'png', 'jpeg', 'gif', 'raw' -> '.jpg')

-## To Do

-- Write V2 Proper Readme - Explain Usage, Drawbacks and Limitations.
-- Try Compression for specific file formats flac to mp3, every image format to jpeg, maybe pdf to bit more higher compressed version of that.
-- Actually use pydantic models, OOPS Concepts, and Proper Naming Standards.